 You basically have 3 options for how to go about building your website, and they come with pretty different price tags:

 - Hire a Freelancer: You can hire a professional or web developer to create a custom built website for you, using tools like Upwork or Fiverr, for a few thousand dollars.

 - Hire an Agency: Hiring an agency might be cost-prohibitive for a small business.
 Some websites can cost tens of thousands of dollars!

-- Do It Yourself: You can build a website on your own for a few hundred dollars using the process we outline in this post.
+- Do It Yourself: You can build a site on your own for a few hundred dollars using the process we outline in this post.

-The final cost you can expect to pay for your website will largely depend on the type of site you build.
+The final cost you can expect to pay for your website will largely depend on the type of website you build.
 An eCommerce store is going to need more designers and developers.
 And it’ll also have a lot of moving parts like payment gateways, product pages, shopping carts, and inventory, so it’s going to cost more to build than a simple blog.

 Adding things like additional plugins, third-party services, and apps that increase the functionality of your site are all likely to add to the cost.